Gemfile

 --optimistic

-option tobundle exec
+option to bundle exec

 --skip-install

-option tobundle add
+option to bundle add

-to skip runningbundle install
+to skip running bundle install

-when adding a new gem -
+when adding a new gem--only-explicit

-option tobundle outdated
+option to bundle outdated

-Users have been asking for a feature that will allow them to specify a location for Bundler to place any files/folders that it creates or downloads, but until now Bundler has been hardcoded to place all of its files into ~/.bundle
+Users have been asking for a feature that will allow them to specify a location for Bundler to place any files/folders that it creates or downloads,

-.
-To solve this issue, we've added some environment variables that (optionally) let you tell Bundler exactly where to put its files.
+To solve this issue, we’ve added some environment variables that (optionally) let you tell Bundler exactly where to put its files.

 To change the directory where Bundler will store all user-level files (which is ~/.bundle